-Chapter 7 Bankruptcy Cases in Georgia
+Chapter 7 Bankruptcy in Georgia

-A typical Chapter 7 case in Atlanta takes about 4 to 6 months from filing to discharge if it involves no assets and an income that is less than median income for your household size.
-A Chapter 7 bankruptcy case is a case where you list all of your assets and all of your debts and allow a person called the bankruptcy trustee to investigate to see whether you have any property that can be sold to repay creditors.
+A typical Chapter 7 case in Atlanta takes about 4 to 6 months from filing to discharge if it involves no assets and an income that is less than the median income for your household size.
+A Chapter 7 bankruptcy case is a case where you list all of your assets and all of your debts and allows a person called the bankruptcy trustee to investigate to see whether you have any property that can be sold to repay creditors.
 If there are no assets to sell or if all of your property is protected by the available Georgia bankruptcy exemptions, then your case will likely close quickly.
-The typical and most simple timeline for a Chapter 7 looks like this:
+The typical and most simple timeline for Chapter 7 looks like this:

 - File your petition with the court and get a case number immediately;